Davis Polk & Wardwell LLP, founded in New York City more

-years ago, has finance in its DNA.
-The firm boasts one of the
+than 160 years ago, has finance in its DNA.
+The firm boasts one of

-nation's best and most comprehensive corporate departments, with
+the nation's best and most comprehensive corporate departments,

-impressive teams in capital markets, M&A, bankruptcy and tax.
+with impressive teams in capital markets, M&A, bankruptcy, and

-Its highly regarded litigation practice-which includes a top-notch
+tax.
+Its highly regarded litigation practice-which includes a

-white-collar criminal defense team-also has deep roots: in his long
+top-notch white-collar criminal defense team-also has deep roots:

-career, name partner John Davis argued over 250 cases before the
+in his long career, name partner John Davis argued more than 250

 Davis Polk dates back to 1849, making it one of the oldest law